Minimum degrees for powers of paths and cycles: Near-extremal graphs

-Before embarking on the proof of Lemma~\ref{lem:extremal} we first give an outline of our method.
-Recall that the Szemer\'edi partition supplied to the Lemma has essentially the extremal structure.
-We shall show that the underlying graph either also has an extremal structure, or possesses features which lead to longer $k^{th}$ powers of paths and cycles than required for the conclusion of the Lemma.
-The complication we encounter is the insensitivity of the Szemer\'edi partition to misassignment of a sublinear number of vertices and to editing of a subquadratic number of edges.
+Before providing the proof of Lemma~\ref{lem:extremal} we first give an outline of our method.
+Recall that the Lemma is given a Szemer\'edi partition with a `near-extremal' structure.
+We shall show that the underlying graph either also has a `near-extremal' structure, or possesses features which lead to longer $k$th powers of paths and cycles than required for the conclusion of the Lemma.
+The complication we encounter is the insensitivity of the Szemer\'edi partition to misassignment of sublinearly many vertices and to editing of subquadratically many edges.

-We start by separating those vertices with `few' neighbours in $\bigcup I_i$, which we collect in a set $W_i$, from those with `many' for each $i\in[k-1]$.
+Recall that the sets $I_i$ are subsets of $V(R)$ and the elements of each set $I_i$ correspond to clusters in $V(G)$.
+We shall denote by $\bigcup I_i$ the union of the elements of the set $I_i$ as clusters in $V(G)$.
+We begin by separating those vertices with `few' neighbours in $\bigcup I_i$, which we collect in a set $W_i$, from those with `many' for each $i\in[k-1]$.
 We then show that if there are two vertex-disjoint edges in $W_i$, then the sets $\bigcup B_1$ and $\bigcup B_2$ `belong' to the same $K_{k+1}$-component of $G$.
-We shall show that this enables us to construct very long $k^{th}$ powers of paths and cycles by applying Lemma~\ref{lem:embedding}.
+We shall show that this enables us to construct very long $k$th powers of paths and cycles by applying Lemma~\ref{lem:embedding}.

-Hence we can assume that there are not two vertex-disjoint edges in $W_i$, so $W_i$ is almost independent with `near-extremal' size. $\bigcup^{k-1}_{i=1}W_i$ now resembles a `near-extremal' interior and the minimum degree condition on $G$ will guarantee that almost every edge from $\bigcup^{k-1}_{i=1}W_i$ to $V(G)\setminus\left(\bigcup^{k-1}_{i=1}W_i\right)$ is present.
-At this point, we would like to say that we can find a long path outside $\bigcup^{k-1}_{i=1}W_i$ with sufficiently nice properties so that we can repeatedly apply Lemma~\ref{lem:power-step-up} to extend it to the $k^{th}$ power of a path (and similarly for powers of cycles) using vertices from $\bigcup^{k-1}_{i=1}W_i$.
+Hence we may assume that $W_i$ does not contain two vertex-disjoint edges, so $W_i$ is almost independent with `near-extremal' size. $W=\bigcup^{k-1}_{i=1}W_i$ now resembles a `near-extremal' interior and the minimum degree condition on $G$ will guarantee that almost every edge from $W$ to $V(G)\setminus W$ is present.
+At this point, we would like to say that we can find a long path outside $W$ with sufficiently nice properties (which we need because the bipartite graph $G[W,V(G)\setminus W]$ is unfortunately not actually complete) so that we can repeatedly apply Lemma~\ref{lem:power-step-up} to extend it to the $k$th power of a path (and similarly for powers of cycles) using vertices from $W$.
 The purpose of Lemma~\ref{lem:extr-ext-path-cycle} is precisely to provide paths and cycles with those nice properties.
-Note that it is not obviously true that paths and cycles with such properties exist as it is possible for a pair of vertices outside $\bigcup^{k-1}_{i=1}W_i$ to not have a common neighbour.
+The rest of the proof then focuses on establishing the right conditions for the application of Lemma~\ref{lem:extr-ext-path-cycle} and working out the details of the various applications of Lemma~\ref{lem:power-step-up}.

 \begin{proof}[Proof of Lemma~\ref{lem:extremal}] Given an integer $k\geq3$ and $0<\nu<1$ let $\eta>0$ and $d>0$ satisfy